 - Healthy AND tasty waffles/pancakes recipe – serve with real maple syrup.
 Be sure to freeze extras to pop into the toaster on busy mornings for a quick breakfast.
 You could serve these with some farm-fresh sausage or bacon (find healthy meat online here).
-(With no MSG or nasty preservatives.) ***Here is a blender batter pancake recipe that incorporates more varied grains and is 100% whole grain, and yummy, too!
-And here’s a pancake/waffle recipe using sprouted grains in the Bosch and another super simple sprouted flour recipe for the blender.
+(With no MSG or nasty preservatives.)

 - Grain free pancake/waffle options:

 Fresh fruit – preferably local and organic.

 Sometimes if we’re on the go or if the kids aren’t in the mood to sit down long enough to eat breakfast, they’ll just have some cheese and/or dried fruit, like organic raisins.